beancount/ledger2beancount/README.md

 the names after the transformation in the map to perform a mapping to another commodity name.

-Commodity symbols (like $, € and £) are not supported.
+Commodity symbols (like $, € and £) are supported and converted to their respective commodity codes (like USD, EUR, GBP).
+Update `commodity_map` if you use other symbols.

+Commodities can be placed in front of the amount in ledger.
+This is converted to beancount as the amount followed by the commodity.

 ### Flags